Department of Health

 • Treatment for shingles

-• Treatment for a flare-up of mild plaque psoriasis
+• Resupply for treatment of a flare-up of mild plaque psoriasis

 • Resupply of select oral contraceptive pills without a prescription